 - NU = Nunavut (Territories)

-Canada’s hot springs allow travelers to relax, destress in nature, soothe aching bones and muscles, and the minerals in the springs are filled with healing and therapeutic minerals.
-Be sure to practice proper hot springs etiquette when visiting, leave the springs just as pristine as how you found them, and be sure to always travel in groups of at least 2 and watch for bears.
+Be sure to practice proper hot springs etiquette when visiting.
+Leave the springs just as pristine as how you found them, and always travel in groups of at least 2 and watch for bears.

 There are 2 main types of hot springs in Canada; developed and underdeveloped (or primitive).
 Knowing the difference between the 2 is something to consider before deciding which hot springs to visit.
 The big question tends to be: How hard are you willing to work to relax?